 - Ticket options: Sell individually priced tickets, as well as group tickets (i.e. a table of eight) in advance.

 - Suppliers: Employing the services of a specialist supplier will mean you have an initial upfront cost, but it will be worth every penny!
-Go to our suppliers directory to find murder mystery companies.
+Go to our supplier directory to find murder mystery companies.

 - DIY: If you're feeling ambitious, you could write and perform your own play.
 Give yourself plenty of time to work out the logistics and recruit actors.
 Local amateur dramatics societies or secondary school drama students may be able to help.